 Perturbative QCD may not be applicable at low energies, but, together with the observed chirally-broken spectrum, it still dictates that the spontaneous chiral symmetry pattern is that of an SU(3)$_L\times$ SU(3)$_R$ group, broken down to an SU(3)$_{L+R}$ group (for introductory texts see \cite{Donoghue:1992dd,Dobado:1997jx,Scherer:2012xha}).
 Here $R,L$ refer to right and left quark chiralities.
-It is then possible to formulate the low-energy effective field theory of QCD reproducing this symmetry breaking pattern in terms of pions, kaons and the eta.
-This is called Chiral Perturbation Theory (ChPT) \cite{Gasser:1983yg,Gasser:1984gg}, which provides a rigorous and systematic perturbative treatment of Hadron Physics in the low-energy regime in terms of pions and kaons alone.
-This alternative perturbative expansion is organized in even powers of masses or momenta and can be tested against experiment by studying meson-meson interactions at very low energies.
-This makes particularly interesting the so-called threshold or sub-threshold parameters.
+It is then possible to formulate the low-energy effective field theory of QCD reproducing this symmetry breaking pattern in terms of pions, kaons, and the eta.
+This is called Chiral Perturbation Theory (ChPT) \cite{Gasser:1983yg,Gasser:1984gg} and provides a rigorous and systematic perturbative treatment of hadron physics in the low-energy regime.
+This alternative perturbative expansion is organized in even powers of masses or momenta and can be tested against experiments by studying meson-meson interactions at very low energies.
+Consequently, the so-called threshold or sub-threshold parameters become a central object of study.
 In particular, the ChPT program has been carried out to NNLO for $\pik$ scattering in \cite{Bijnens:2004bu}, providing rather accurate predictions.
-Let us note that the pion-only version of ChPT is known to work very well, since the pion mass is very small $\sim 0.14\,$GeV.
+Let us note that the pion-only version of ChPT is known to work very well since the pion mass is very small $\sim 0.14\,$GeV.
 However, the SU(3) ChPT convergence is not so nice \cite{Bijnens:2014lea} when dealing with kaons, whose mass is $\sim 0.5\,$GeV.

-Interestingly, at present there is some tension between the scalar $\pi K$ scattering lengths from lattice \cite{Miao:2004gy,Beane:2006gj,Flynn:2007ki,Nagata:2008wk,Fu:2011wc,Sasaki:2013vxa,Helmes:2018nug} against the rigorous dispersive determination we mention above \cite{Buettiker:2003pp} and our previous dispersively constrained fits to data \cite{Pelaez:2016tgi}.
-This situation is summarized in Fig.\ref{fig:scl}.
-Only with NNLO ChPT \cite{Bijnens:2014lea} is possible to come close to these dispersive values, but then the NNLO lies more than two standard deviations off the bulk of lattice values.
+Interestingly, at present, there is some tension between the scalar $\pi K$ scattering lengths from QCD \cite{Miao:2004gy,Beane:2006gj,Flynn:2007ki,Nagata:2008wk,Fu:2011wc,Sasaki:2013vxa,Helmes:2018nug} and the rigorous dispersive determination we mentioned above \cite{Buettiker:2003pp} and our previous dispersively constrained fits to data \cite{Pelaez:2016tgi}.
+This situation is summarized in Fig.~\ref{fig:scl}.
+Only with NNLO ChPT \cite{Bijnens:2014lea} it is possible to come close to these dispersive values, but then the NNLO lies more than two standard deviations off the bulk of lattice values.
 Moreover, in such case the scalar $\pi K$ scattering lengths show “the worst convergence of all” \cite{Bijnens:2014lea}.